|Santa Maria del Carmine|

 The Brancacci Chapel

-The Brancacci Chapel is one of the glowing gems of Early Renaissance art.
-If you've studied Renaissance art, formally or for pleasure, you'll have read much about the frescoes, especially Massacio's, but coming here is essential if you're a lover.
-They depict The Life of St Peter, the name saint of the donor.
+The Brancacci Chapel is one of the glowing gems of the early Renaissance.
+If you've studied Renaissance art, formally or for pleasure, you'll have read much about these frescoes, especially Massacio's, but coming here is essential if you're a lover.
+They depict The Life of St Peter, the name-saint of the donor.
 The patron was Felice Brancacci, who commissioned the work in memory of his uncle, silk merchant Piero di Piuvechese, who had left the money to build the chapel in his will.
 Building work was completed in 1389.
-The decoration was begun by Masolino in 1424, who continued together with Masaccio until 1427 (1425?)
-Masolino then went to work in Hungary and Masaccio continued the work, but himself went to Rome in 1428 and the work halted.
+The decoration was begun by Masolino in 1424, with the vault and the upper panels.
+He was joined by Masaccio until 1425.
+Masolino then went to work in Hungary and Masaccio continued on his own, but himself went to Rome in 1428 and the work halted.
 He died in Rome later in 1428 at the age of 27.
 Masolino outlived his pupil, dying around 1435.
 The identification of the division of work between Masaccio and Masolino has long bothered art historians.
-Their styles are best appreciated by looking at their representation of Adam and Eve, Masolino's elegant but flattish scene of the temptation contrasting with Masaccio's more emotive and solid banishing (see below right).
+Each artist's scenes often include considerable contributions by the other.
+Their styles are best appreciated by looking at their representation of Adam and Eve, Masolino's elegant but softer and flatter scene of the temptation contrasting with Masaccio's more emotive and solid banishing (see below right).
 Felice Brancacci drew up a will after the work had finished instructing his heirs to get the decoration completed, but he fell into political disgrace for supporting Palla Strozzi (his father-in-law) and was banished in 1436.
 The chapel was renamed and the part of the fresco that featured the patrons was destroyed.

 The frescoes were completed 50 years later by Filippino Lippi, from 1481 to 1485, following the rehabilitation of the Brancacci family in 1474.
-He finished the lower scenes already planned (and possibly begun) by Masaccio and then added his own, The Crucifixion of Saint Peter and The Disputation with Simon Magus.
+He finished the lower scenes begun by Masaccio and added his own, The Crucifixion of Saint Peter and The Disputation with Simon Magus.